tensorpack/tensorpack/README.md

 	+ Print some variables of interest
 	+ Run inference on a test dataset
 	+ Run some operations once a while
-	+ Send the accuracy to your phone
+	+ Send loss to your phone

 With the above components defined, tensorpack trainer will run the training iterations for you.
 Multi-GPU training is off-the-shelf by simply switching the trainer.
 You can also define your own trainer for non-standard training (e.g. GAN).

 The components are designed to be independent.
-You can use only Model or DataFlow in your project.
+You can use Model or DataFlow in other projects as well.

 ## Dependencies: